-In addition to the above review, the Applicant's revised proposed project was also reviewed by the WWS in light of the Marina Regulations (7 DE Admin.
+In addition to the above regulatory review, the Applicant's revised proposed project was also reviewed by the WWS in light of the Marina Regulations (7 DE Admin.
 Code 7501).
-The TRM details this regulatory evaluation as well, and the following section of this Report notes the public comments addressed by the WWS according to the pertinent sections of the Marina Regulations.
+The TRM details this regulatory evaluation as well.
+This Order now reviews the public concerns addressed by the WWS in light of the pertinent sections of the Marina Regulations.